fechanique/cordova-plugin-fcm/README.md

     "param1":"value1",  //Any data to be retrieved in the notification callback "param2":"value2"
   },
-    "to":"/topics/topicExample", //Topic or single device
+    "to":"/topics/topicExample", //Topic or device token
     "priority":"high", //If not set, notification won't be delivered on completely closed iOS app "restricted_package_name":"" //Optional.
 Set for application filtering }